SS Californian: Building and early career

 Californian was launched on 26 November 1901 and completed her sea trials on 23 January 1902.
 From 31 January 1902 to 3 March 1902, she made her maiden voyage from Dundee to New Orleans, Louisiana, United States.
 Subsequently, she made transatlantic crossings, generally carrying around thirty passengers in addition to her cargo.
 In 1902, she was chartered by the Dominion Line for five crossings to Portland, Maine.
 She then returned to the Leyland Line service to serve the southern United States.
 From 1901 to 1911, she was commanded successively by four captains before being finally put under the command of Stanley Lord.
-By his young age (he obtained his captain's certificate at 24, a very early age compared to many of his colleagues) and by his spirit of initiative and his skills, Lord indeed promised to become a major captain in the British merchant fleet.

 Between late 1911 and early 1912, Californian had a Marconi wireless apparatus installed in a refitted cabin.
 Her first radio operator was Cyril Furmstone Evans.